NBPub/GoogleLocationUtility/README.md

 * **[Jinja2](https://jinja.palletsprojects.com/) >= 3.0**, required for **pandas** HTML exports, report building

 ### Installation, Quickstart
-It is recommended to install GLU within a virtual environment (venv).
-It might be possible to run in your base environment.
+The following steps provide installation instructions within a virtual environment.
+It may be possible to install and use **GLU** in your base environment, but it is not recommended.

 #### 1. In a directory of your creation, `<your-directory>`.
 Within this folder, create and activate a virtual environment in `venv`.
 ```